Above is an image of my favorite thermometer for everyday food service use, the COMARK PDT-300.

 The geometric center of a product is usually the point of measurement of product temperature particularly when measuring the critical limit for cold holding.

-As a former health department food safety manager, I’ve used many types over the years, and in my opinion, it’s the best for the money for everyday foodservice use.
-I regularly demonstrate it to my customers, and they invariably ask me where to buy one – the answer is easy; I tell them Tundra Specialties.
+As a former health department food safety manager, I’ve used many types over the years, and in my opinion, it’s the best for the money for everyday food service use.
+I regularly demonstrate it to my customers, and they invariably ask me where to buy one – the answer is easy; I tell them Tundra Restaurant Supply.

 My name is Jim Austin and since 2001 I’ve been a food safety consultant in private practice, based in Denver, Colorado.
 I am a former Colorado local health department manager who was responsible for the food inspection program.
 I know how the world of government regulation really works, and I enjoy helping my customers deal confidently with the health department and protect their business interests.